mosesestrada/filepermissions/README.md

 <br />
-First you want to locate the folder where your file is place.
+First you want to locate the folder where your file is placed.
  <br/>
 <img src="https://i.imgur.com/pQOfdI6.png" height="80%" width="80%" alt="DHCP"/>
 <br />